 I wonder what in the world is going on with Andy Stanley?!?
 I previously pointed out his apparent approval of homosexuality, but now he thinks President Obama should be titled, “Pastor in Chief”!!!
 Barak Obama, the man who is the most pro-abortion president in history (and who called a child, “punishment”), the man who is the most pro-homosexual agenda President in history, and the man who is the most pro-Islam and anti-Israel President in history - and Stanley thinks he should be called “Pastor in Chief”?!?!

-I direct you to three good articles on the subject by three apologetics ministries: Apprising Ministries (which includes other information about Stanley’s pre-inaugural sermon), Sola Sisters, and Christian Research Network.
+I direct you to three good articles on the subject by two apologetics ministries: Apprising Ministries (which includes other information about Stanley’s pre-inaugural sermon) and Sola Sisters.

 Don Veinot, of Midwest Christian Outreach, has a good example of how to respond to those who say we are mean for exposing false teachers.
 I’ve heard Don in person tell about his method of responding, and I always liked it.
 In this article he gives some examples of assaults he has responded to.